 Nursing in CHSA provides both challenging and rewarding times that we hope will mark the beginning of a successful nursing career.

 - Payment of a Rural and Remote Service Incentive Payment (Zone allowance).
 The zone allowance varies between locations and is in addition to the base salary.

 - Rural nurses and midwives are valued members of the community

 The links below provide information about 2016 TPPP positions in each of the six Country Health SA regions.

 CHSA is continually working to increase opportunities for TPPP RNs.

 Please check the SA Health TPPP updates section for news, changes and video conference information times and locations.

 You will find that most questions are answered in the Frequently Asked Questions document, which you are requested to read prior to contacting us.

-Applications for the 2014 TPPP for Registered Nurses are now closed.
+Applications for 2016 TPPP for Registered Nurses will open on 13 July 2015.

 Top of Page